 - All fabric or non-fabric disks in supported disk arrays are named using the enclosure name # format.
 For example, disks in the supported disk array, enggdept are named enggdept 0, enggdept 1, enggdept 2 and so on.
 You can use the vxdmpadm command to administer enclosure names.
 See "Renaming an enclosure" on page 78.
-See the vxdmpadm(1M) manual page. - Disks in the DISKS category (JBOD disks) are named using the Disk # format. - A disk partition is indicated by appending s# to the name, where # is the partition number.
-For example, Disk 0s5 and Disk 0s6 indicate the extended partitions that are used for the private and public regions of the sliced disk Disk 0.
-ACME 0s5 indicates the extended partition for the simple disk, ACME 0.
-For CDS disks, partition 3 is used for both the private and public regions. - Disks in the OTHER DISKS category (disks that are not multi-pathed by DMP) are named using the hdx[N] format or the sdx[N] format. - Encapsulated root disks always use the hdx[N] format or the sdx[N] format.
+See the vxdmpadm(1M) manual page. - Disks in the DISKS category (JBOD disks) are named using the Disk # format. - Disks in the OTHER DISKS category (disks that are not multipathed by DMP) are named using the c#t#d#s# format.